slivkamiro/sbt-calver/README.md

 Supported configuration options:

-* `versionFormat` - changes how the date is formatted in version , defaults to `YY.0M` which produces version like `YY.0M.patch`
+* `versionFormat` - changes how the date is formatted in version , defaults to `YY.MM` which produces version like `YY.MM.patch`

 Assuming default `versionFormat` your version will be set to: